snakeblud/BDA-Research-Demo/README.md

 ### Notes & Roadmap

+- This pipeline follows an **ELT pattern**:
+  - **Extract & Load** → Debezium + Kafka move raw changes into Kafka.
+  - **Transform** → Hazelcast Jet and the Spring Boot consumer apply classification and aggregations downstream.
-- Hazelcast is now performing **ETL-style stream processing** (classification, filtering).
+- Hazelcast is now performing **ELT-style stream processing** (classification, filtering).
 - This can be extended for real-time fraud detection, aggregations, or complex event processing.
 - This setup simulates a real-time banking analytics pipeline but can be expanded for production use.

 ---